digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 The system also protects against certain personas obtaining information that they should not be allowed to see.
 This can be demonstrated by keeping the current certificate on the screen and switching between personas using the left hand drawer.

-`Heidi` and `Emma` see a certificate that has been generated from their local databases where they first entered or calculated the data, and the information recorded on the ledger itself.
+`Heidi` and `Emma` see a certificate that has been generated from their local databases using a combination of entered or calculated data, and the information recorded on the ledger itself.
 As a result, both `Heidi` and `Emma` can see all of the data associated with a batch of hydrogen they collaboratively certified.

 `Reginald` and `Connor` do not have access to the private data that `Heidi` shared with `Emma`, so they do not have access to: